Shekhar2408/World-Layoffs/README.md

 4) **Comparative Analysis:** Compare layoffs across different sectors, companies, and regions to identify commonalities and disparities.

-5) **Visualization:** Create visualizations such as charts, graphs, and maps to present key findings and insights.

 # Tools and Technologies: